-Since 2021, the L'OCCITANE Foundation will support the Yennega Project in Burkina Faso, led by Green Hope and les Amis de La Fabrique, to promote women's agricultural entrepreneurship.
+Since 2021, the L'OCCITANE Foundation supports the Yennega Project in Burkina Faso, led by Green Hope and les Amis de La Fabrique, to promote women's agricultural entrepreneurship.
 The project, over the three years, will improve the living conditions of 316 women and their families through the production of onions in the « Centre-Ouest » region of Burkina Faso.

 The project's main objective is to develop actions in favour of the sustainable establishment of agricultural activities by rural women.
 To do so, it intends to :

 1. Consolidate and sustainably increase the income of 316 women through:

 - The development of a community land by securing the women's agricultural activity through the negotiation of a usufruct contract of at least 20 years,

 - Training women producers in best agricultural production practices,